martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 * ./EDA: Decomented EDA experiments.
 * ./ETLpipeline:
   - Default_Extract_Transform.py: The Default extract and transform pipeline that collect, extract, and transform the data and save the processed data in "./processed_data".
-  - Loading_Example.ipynb: An example of using pytorch Dataset subclass with pytorch dataloader for data loading.
+  - Loading_Example.ipynb: An example of using pytorch Dataset subclass (RVdataset) with pytorch dataloader for data loading.
 * ./model_data: The saves model weights.
 * ./NNetwork: All Neural Network model source code are kept in "./proj_mod/training.py".
   - Decoder_transformer.ipynb: Documentation on Transformer models with both encoder and decoder layers.